usaid-cs/yesterday-i-learned/chemistry.md

+1. A [hydrometer](https://learn.kegerator.com/using-a-hydrometer/) (*hydromètre*) measures a liquid's density relative to water.
+A hydrometer does not measure water.
 1. A [hermetic seal](https://en.wikipedia.org/wiki/Hermetic_seal) is an airtight seal.
 1. Cubic zirconia is 1.7 times heavier than diamond.
 1. [Selenium disulfide](https://en.wikipedia.org/wiki/Selenium_disulfide) as a dandruff treatment works only if you keep using it.
 Dandruff comes back if you stop.